syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Platform-Framework-Add-Ons.md

 Starting with version 16.4.0.* (2018 Volume 4), Syncfusion has removed the .NET Framework 2.0, 3.5, 4.5.1 and MVC3 assemblies and provide the separate Framework Add-On installer for the following platforms. .

-N> Only customers with valid license can download and install the Framework Add-Ons

 * Windows Forms
 * WPF
 * ASP.NET Web Forms
 * ASP.NET MVC
 * JavaScript

 ## Download

-1. You can download the Framework Add On installer under your registered Syncfusion account in [License and Downloads](https://www.syncfusion.com/account/downloads) page.
+1. The Framework Add On installer is available under your registered Syncfusion account in the [License and Downloads](https://www.syncfusion.com/account/downloads) page.

-   N> Only customers with valid license can download and install the Framework Add-Ons
+   N> * The Framework Add-Ons can only be downloaded and installed by customers who have a valid license.
+   * Trial users will not be able to access this.

-2. Navigate to the required Essential Studio version and click **More Download Options**.
+2. Select the required Essential Studio version and then click **More Download Options**.

    N> Syncfusion has started providing Framework Add On installer from 2018 Volume 4 release (v16.4.0.42)

    ![Download](Framework-Add-On-Images/FrameworkAddOn7.png)

-3. You can find the Syncfusion Framework Add On installer under the **Add-On** section.
+3. The Syncfusion Framework Add-On installer can be found in the **Add-On** section.

    ![Download](Framework-Add-On-Images/FrameworkAddOn8.png)